-Patients enter the second, deadly stage of the disease when the parasites cross over into the nervous system.
+Patients enter the second, deadly stage of the disease when the parasites cross over into the central nervous system.
 Patients then suffer from terrifying neuropsychiatric symptoms, including aggression, psychosis, and a debilitating disruption of sleep patterns.
 Without treatment, most patients will die.

 Historical accounts of the DRC are full of lurid descriptions of sleeping sickness and its symptoms.
 Colonial records talk about entire regions emptied out because of tsetse flies.
 Local village legends talk of sorcery and black magic, because the disease leads to such dramatic changes in the behaviour of their loved ones.

 While records exist of sleeping sickness in early African civilizations, the violent changes brought on by colonialism sparked the first large-scale outbreaks at the end of the 19th century.
 Up to 500,000 died in one outbreak in the Belgian Congo in the 1890s, and 200,000 in British-controlled Uganda died from sleeping sickness.